🍷

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

 Olivier Leflaive applies a négociant-éleveur philosophy built on long-term grower relationships and strict quality standards at every stage.
 Grapes and must are fermented in a combination of vats and oak barrels, with the proportion of new oak calibrated to appellation and vintage character.
 Malolactic fermentation is carried out as standard, and lees stirring during barrel aging adds texture while preserving freshness.
 The house has employed biodynamic-inspired farming practices for approximately 20 years across its estate vineyards but has not sought formal organic certification; it does hold High Environmental Value HEV Level 3 certification.
-Partner growers are similarly held to high environmental standards.
-The signature yellow foil capsule identifies the house's bottles across the range, from Bourgogne Blanc Cuvée Oncle Vincent up to the Grand Cru tier.
+Partner growers are similarly held to environmental standards.
+The signature yellow foil capsule identifies the house's bottles across the range, from Bourgogne Blanc Cuvée Oncle Vincent (named for uncle Vincent Leflaive, 1923-1993, sourced from approximately 4 hectares across eight Puligny-area parcels) up to the Grand Cru tier.

-• Fermentation in a mix of vats and oak barrels; MLF standard across the range; lees stirring during aging
+• Fermentation in a mix of vats and oak barrels; malolactic fermentation standard across the range; lees stirring during aging

 • Partner growers selected in part for alignment with the house's environmental standards